 Get the kids excited about writing with this fun Girl Pirate Craftivity!
-Children can practice their cutting and pasting skills by building the paper character first, and then let their imagination and creative writing flow as they dream up ideas for what they would do if they were a Mad Scientist!
+Children can practice their cutting and pasting skills by building the paper character first, and then let their imagination and creative writing flow as they dream up ideas if a giant octopus attacked their ship!
 Once completed, this Halloween craftivity would look awesome displayed on the wall or bulletin board.

 This Girl Pirate printable craftivity is just one in a series of Halloween characters available for you to download – find links to them at the end of this post.

 I have included affiliate links to useful products and services related to the topic of this post.

 This post contains affiliate links, and I will be compensated if you make a purchase after clicking on my links.